 One key feature of this nutrient is its ability to protect the cells from damage and/or cell death in the event of an ischemic attack or stroke.
 By preventing the buildup of oxidative toxins in the cells, it helped to limit damage by as much as 40 percent more in mice that were treated with it before having a stroke induced than in a placebo group that did not receive it.

 It also was shown to improve production of certain neurotransmitters that are commonly in short supply during such an episode, improving memory and cognitive function.
 Treated mice were shown to perform better at memory tests involving a maze that they had been through many times before than those who were not treated.

 In humans, this nutrient was shown to protect cells from the types of neuron damage seen in diseases such as Parkinson’s and Alzheimer’s.
 Another study showed that it lowered levels of the metabolite, PLOOH, which has been linked with dementia.
 This shows that supplementation with this one nutrient can help to prevent the onset of dementia in otherwise healthy patients.

 The benefits of astaxanthin for brain function are still being explored.
 One thing that is certain is that this is a highly valuable nutrient for maintaining normal brain function into old age.
 It helps one to maintain his/her memory and protects the brain from damage associated with other conditions such as heart attacks or strokes.
 More importantly, it helps to prevent these conditions from developing in the first place.
+So what is the right astaxanthin dosage daily as a starting point?
 Supplementation with as little as four milligrams each day can make a huge difference in one’s overall and mental health.